English as a second or foreign language: Terminology and types

 The many acronyms and abbreviations used in the field of English teaching and learning may be confusing and the following technical definitions may have their currency contested upon various grounds.
 The precise usage, including the different use of the terms ESL and ESOL in different countries, is described below.
 These terms are most commonly used in relation to teaching and learning English as a second language, but they may also be used in relation to demographic information.

-English language teaching (ELT) is a widely used teacher-centered term, as in the English language teaching divisions of large publishing houses, ELT training, etc. Teaching English as a second language (TESL), teaching English to speakers of other languages (TESOL), and teaching English as a foreign language (TEFL) are also used.
+English language teaching (ELT) is a widely used teacher-centered term, as in the English language teaching divisions of large publishing houses, or ELT training.
+Teaching English as a second language (TESL), teaching English to speakers of other languages (TESOL), and teaching English as a foreign language (TEFL) are also used.

 Other terms used in this field include English as an international language (EIL), English as a lingua franca (ELF), English for special purposes and English for specific purposes (ESP), and English for academic purposes (EAP).
 Those who are learning English are often referred to as English language learners (ELL).
 The learners of the English language are of two main groups.
 The first group includes the learners learning English as their second language i.e. the second language of their country and the second group includes those who learn English as a totally foreign language i.e. a language that is not spoken in any part of their country.